 Maia Ruth Lee, Auspicious Glyphs 1.2, 2016.
 Steel, dimensions variable.
 Courtesy the artist

 Maia Ruth Lee (b.
 1983, Busan, South Korea) lives and works in New York.
 Lee has had solo exhibitions at Jack Hanley Gallery (2018) and Eli Ping Frances Perkins (2016) in New York and has participated in numerous group shows, including the Whitney Biennial at the Whitney Museum of American Art, New York (2019), and exhibitions at Parisian Laundry, Montreal (2019); Roberts & Tilton, Los Angeles (2017); CANADA, New York (2016); and Salon 94, New York (2016).
 She received a Rema Hort Mann Foundation grant in 2017.
-Lee is also Director of the nonprofit after-school art program Wide Rainbow.
+Lee was the Director of the nonprofit afterschool art program Wide Rainbow 2016-2020.